awsdocs/amazon-s3-userguide/doc_source/lifecycle-configuration-examples.md

 + Rule 1 directs Amazon S3 to transition objects with the `logs/` prefix to the S3 Glacier Flexible Retrieval storage class soon after creation\.
 + Rule 2 directs Amazon S3 to transition objects with the `documents/` prefix to the S3 Glacier Flexible Retrieval storage class soon after creation\.

-In the policy, Rule 1 is enabled and Rule 2 is disabled\.
+In the configuration, Rule 1 is enabled and Rule 2 is disabled\.
 Amazon S3 ignores disabled rules\.

 ```
 <LifecycleConfiguration>